boorad/jazzgolf/scratch/questions.md

 ## Best practice for functions / schema

 Should we add helper functions like `createGame()` or `addPlayerToGame()` to the classes in the schema files or keep them separate and have those files be schema-only?
 What structures have you used yourself or seen emerge from other Jazz users?

+## Is the history of a CoValue available?

+Wondering if we need to store the history of a `Score` object.
+Some systems have hard-core metadata and it's up to the app to keep track of history that is in "user-land".